orstavik/JoiComponents/book/chapter1b_slot_basics/Pattern_GentleMom.md

 fathers are not as sensitive and respectful of their children's own wishes as mothers are.
 Mothers and fathers alike will respect and listen to directives coming from the outside, but fathers will overlook their childrens wishes and put words in their children mouths.
 If this dogma is true or not, I don't know.
 But as a recognizable metaphor, it serves our purposes.

-As the GentleMan and GentleMom, web components following the GentlePap pattern will prioritize and show content from their outside parents.
+As with the GentleMan and GentleMom, web components following the GentlePap pattern will prioritize and show content from their outside parents.
 But, unlike the GentleMom pattern, the GentlePap will provide its own fallback nodes *always*, even though the inner child's `<slot>` do provide similar and as appropriate fallback nodes.